Skip to main content

 Quick Answer

-To file for divorce in Quebec, one spouse must have lived in the province for at least one year.
-You file a divorce application with the Superior Court, prove a breakdown of marriage (usually one year of separation), pay the court fees, and serve your spouse.
+To file for divorce in Quebec, you must meet the one-year residency requirement, file an Application for Divorce at the Superior Court in your judicial district, prove a breakdown of marriage (usually one year of separation), pay the court fee, and serve your spouse.

 What Are the Residency Requirements?